riteshmoud/BR_Architects/README.md

 # BR_Architects
-A web page developed using only HTML and CSS
-It is directed towards an architecture company to showcase its services and work.
+A responsive web page developed using only HTML and CSS It is directed towards an architecture company to showcase its services and work.

 ## Technologies